jessewaites/piratebroadcast.github.io/author-jesse.md

 While working in surgery, the iPhone was developed and I took advantage of the opportunity and hired a developer to create a medical terminology dictionary app for me.
 Released on opening day of the App Store, it sold fairly well and served as a springboard into my second career as a web and software developer after learning web development on my own for years and eventually graduating thoughtbot's Ruby on Rails intensive course.

 I wrote a book about the process of mobile app development, which is currently on sale on the iBookstore and the Amazon Kindle, and have given talks about the App Development process at M.I.T. and General Assembly.
-Below you will find the "Book Trailer" for the book.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/81Y5hSkbRiQ" frameborder="0" allowfullscreen></iframe>

 I have since created multiple mobile and web applications for myself and clients such as social networks, e-commerce applications that sell goods and services online, and scheduling applications that allow consultants to charge fees to book an appointment.
 In addition to my primary web development framework, Ruby on Rails, I also have extensive experience with Wordpress, Drupal, and Squarespace.